top of page

 Cognitive Behavioral Thearpy (CBT) Skills

-Clients will learn concepts, and skills each week that will improve their awareness of how their thoughts affect their emotions and impact their behaviors.
+Clients will learn concepts and skills each week that will improve their awareness of how their thoughts affect their emotions and impact their behaviors.

 Cognitive behavioral therapy (CBT) is one of the most commonly used forms of therapy due to its effectiveness in treating a wide variety of mental health issues.
 It can help clients who have been diagnosed with mood disorders, anxiety, PTSD, body and gender dysphoria, and depression amongst other things.